Fish is among the healthiest foods on the planet.

 Sleep disorders have become incredibly common worldwide.

-The researchers speculated that this was caused by the vitamin D in the salmon.
+The researchers speculated that this was caused by the vitamin D content.

-Bottom Line: There is preliminary evidence that eating fatty fish like salmon may lead to improved sleep.
+evidence indicates that eating fatty fish like salmon may improve your sleep.

-For this reason, it should be relatively easy to incorporate it into the diet.
-Eating fish 1-2 times per week is considered sufficient to reap the benefits.
+For this reason, it should be relatively easy to incorporate it into your diet.
+Eating fish one or two times per week is considered sufficient to reap its benefits.

-If possible, choose wild-caught fish over farmed.
+If possible, choose wild-caught fish rather than farmed.
 Wild fish tends to have more omega-3s and is less likely to be contaminated with harmful pollutants.